William Lowell Putnam: Biography

+Legacy

 In 1927, Elizabeth Lowell Putnam established the William Lowell Putnam Intercollegiate Memorial Fund in order to begin a college-level mathematics competition, the William Lowell Putnam Mathematical Competition.
 This contest, which continues to this day, began in 1935 under the direction of the Mathematical Association of America.

-Putnam's grandson by the same name, William Lowell Putnam, born 1924, was a geologist, businessman, and climber, and served as the sole trustee of Lowell observatory from 1987-2013.
+Putnam's grandson by the same name, William Lowell Putnam, born 1924, was a geologist, businessman, and climber, and served as the sole trustee of Lowell observatory from 1987 to 2013.

-Putnam's great-great-grandson, Jacob Daniel Auchincloss, served as a captain in the United States Marines from 2010-2015 and as a city councilman in Newton, Massachusetts from 2015-2020, and has served as the U.S. representative for Massachusetts's 4th congressional district since 2021.